he249619/fastrobots-2026/Pages/Lab1.md

   break;
 ```

+These images show what is sent and received by the Python program, and what is printed in the serial monitor.
+Particularly, this references the last line of the serial monitor.

 **Add image of the string form the laptop and the printed string in Arduino serial monitor**

 ### Task 2